-Certified Staff Position:
+Certified Staff Position: ADMINISTATIVE ASSISTANT TO THE SUPERINTENDENT

-ADMINISTATIVE ASSISTANT TO THE SUPERINTENDENT
+- 1. Appropriate basic education to demonstrate proficiency in the assigned tasks.

-1. Appropriate basic education to demonstrate proficiency in the assigned tasks.
+- 2. College degree or equivalent.

-2. College degree or equivalent.
+- REPORTS TO: Superintendent of Schools

 PRIMARY FUNCTION: Completion of administrative duties and other tasks as assigned by the superintendent of schools.